-No User ReviewsWrite a review

 Features

-The G65BN's control center features a convenient meter showing you voltage, frequency and lifetime hours to aid you with the monitoring of its status and activity.
+The control panel of the G65BN includes a convenient meter, which displays voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

-In addition to this info, a light indicator serves to show you when the oil level is too low.
+In addition to this info, a light indicator shows you if the oil level is too low.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Pulsar G65BN, the following accessories are also included: propane hose and tool kit.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Pulsar G65BN also is packed along with the following accessories: propane hose and tool kit.

 Emissions

 The Pulsar G65BN is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 The Pulsar G65BN versus other generators